joshkunz/nagad/readme.md

 > naga REPL.

 The Naga REPL language is a simple Line-oriented Datalog-like language.
-The system is manipulated by putting a command on each input line.
-A command is of the form:
+The Datalog language is as follows:

-    NAME.
+    statement = NAME. | NAME(values).

-or of the form:

-    NAME(a [, b]*).
+    values = variable [, values] | value [, values]
+    variable = *starts with uppercase*
+    value = *starts with lowercase*

-where the period is significant.
-A listing of the commands understood by the system is given below.
+The system is manipulated through commands, as listing of which is given below.

-Additionally, data in the system can be retrieved through queries.
-A query is of the form:

-    :- command [, command]*.

-These commands can be split across multiple physical lines by ending the line with a backslash (\\).
-For example:

-    :- foo, bar(a, b, c) \
-       baz(z, e, q).

-Whitespace is not significant in the language.
-Queries are not currently implemented.
+Commands are expressed as basic datatlog statements that provide a specific function.
+The facts in the system (inserted with the 'fact' command) can be queried by specifying a statement with at least one variable.
+Additionaly, AND constraints can be placed on the query by seperating statements with a comma.

 Commands: